AlexsJones/AlexsJones/README.md

 Container orchestration, cloud infrastructure design, microservice programming and SRE practices are activities that have drawn much of my focus.
 Working for companies such as JPMorgan & Chase, American Express, Microsoft, BSkyB, Beamery and more.

-As an engineering leader, I believe it is my social responsibility and privilege to reciprocate knowledge and help provide opportunities to others.
+As an engineering leader, I believe it is my social responsibility and privilege to share knowledge and help provide opportunities to others.
 My ambition is to act as a force multiplier to help those without a voice within the cloud-native community and my own organisation to be heard.

 </br>